Goodell unfairly rats out Steelers over Big Ben

 That’s not how the disciplinary system has been sold to the players.

 No, Goodell didn’t name names.
 He didn’t need to.
-By saying everyone he spoke with killed Roethlisberger behind his back then every Steeler that Goodell spoke with is implicated.
-Goodell ratted them all out.
+By saying everyone he spoke with killed Roethlisberger behind his back, Goodell implicated every Steeler with whom he spoke.
+He ratted them all out.

 That isn’t fair to them.